-- assists the offender to understand the process; - assists the magistrate to understand cultural issues; - assists the magistrate to decide on a sentence that is most appropriate; and - acts as a connection between the court and the local community.
+- · assists the offender to understand the process; - assists the magistrate to understand cultural issues; - assists the magistrate to decide on a sentence that is most appropriate; and - acts as a connection between the court and the local community.

 Importantly it will reduce the need for residents of this community to undertake expensive and often perilous journeys to Thursday Island and Badu Island to appear at the Magistrates Court.
 It is also hoped that it will reduce the number of warrants that are required to be issued to ensure that residents who are charged with offences attend court.
 I believe that it will also reduce the time that it will take for charges to come before the court.
+Only yesterday at Boigu Island a person's case was finalised by our court 45 minutes after being given a Notice to Appear for the offence.